Kount/kount.github.io/_docs/ris-sdk.md

 ## RIS Python SDK

-We provide a couple of ways to obtain the Python SDK: either pip, ordownload the package from github.
+We provide a couple of ways to obtain the Python SDK: either pip, or download the package from github.

 ```bash